wbrunette/sync-endpoint/README.md

 This project is __*actively maintained*__

+*WARNING* THE DOCUMENTATION IS UNDERGOING A REFRESH AND IS CURRENTLY OUT OF DATE

 The developer [wiki](https://github.com/opendatakit/opendatakit/wiki) (including release notes) and [issues tracker](https://github.com/opendatakit/opendatakit/issues) are located under the [**opendatakit**](https://github.com/opendatakit/opendatakit) project.